 2012-13: Percy returned to Mississauga for his fourth OHL season — skating for the re-christened Steelheads — and finished the season in the AHL playing for the Toronto Marlies.
 In four AHL games he scored 1 goal with 2 assists and was -1 with 2 penalty minutes.
 Toronto finished first in the North Division and reached the second round in the AHL playoffs.
 Percy did not play in any playoff games.
 In 68 games with Mississauga he scored 13 goals with 32 assists and was -8 with 44 penalty minutes.
 The Steelheads reached the playoffs despite finishing last in the Central Division; falling to Belleville in six games.
 Percy had 2 assists and was -6 with 4 penalty minutes in six playoff games.

 Percy possesses all-round capability, and is very calm under pressure situations.
 He moves the puck efficiently out of the defensive zone and is starting to become a threat offensively – although he is unlikely to develop into a premiere offensive defender.
-His focus over the next few seasons will be developing all-round strength (specifically leg strength) to compete for a spot at the pro level.
+He is still developing his power and skating skills.